wintan1418/conference-capstone-project/README.md

 > This is a capstone project on a music concert which was coined out from the given design outline of a conference page.

+I took a painstaking process to archieve the given requirement of this project.

+   Used the prescribed colours, layouts and design guidelines given by microverse(client).
+	  Asides from bootstrap I used flexbox and media queries.
+	  Used semantic HTML throughout the html codes.

 ![screenshot](assets/images/new-screenshot.png)